Every website development process follows a timeline.

 - Content Management System (CMS): Is the site being designed on WordPress, Squarespace, or something else?

 - Deliverables: How will you measure success of the web design?
 Will it have an impact on key website metrics like time on page, pages per session, or bounce rate once the new design goes live?
+At Clique, we seldom switch up our deliverables and our process doesn’t change dramatically from project to project.
+It comes more into play with the extent of the scope (rounds of revision, etc.).

 - Timeframe: How soon will the new design be public?
 By knowing this ahead of the launch date, you can plan other steps in the web design process to make sure you meet the deadline.
 (If you’re a design agency, it’s key to communicate when you’ll hand off the final product to your client.)